The History of the Kulin Nation: Culture, Country, and Colonisation

 Kulin peoples practised seasonal burning to encourage grass growth, attract kangaroos, and maintain biodiversity (Gammage, 2011; Reynolds, 1987).

-Staple food sources included murnong (yam daisy), hunted game, fish, and eels (Clarke & Heydon, 2002).
+Staple foods included murnong (yam daisy), hunted game, fish, and eels (Clarke & Heydon, 2002).

 Spiritual and Ecological Worldview